HolicFR/Learning-c/README.md

 26/07/2026
 - learnt how to use obsidian
 - wrote notes about variables that includes :
+- definition of variables
+- rules of variables in c

 created while learning C And streaming on Youtube:@LitCode.